Chemical Engineering for Sustainable Development (LM-22)

 The Master's Degree Course in Intelligent Systems Engineering aims to respond to this demand for professional figures, focusing onattention on systems in which the hardware components and

-software integrate to offer advanced functionality
+software integrate to offer advanced functionality that respond effectively to current ones

 need for innovation.
 The design and management of these systems therefore require the integration of technical and transversal skills, relevant in the fields of production and services.